frederic-perez/AmE-dictionary/data/dictionary.md

 __callous__ _adj_ :seven::dart: __1__ Having calluses; toughened: _callous skin on the elbow._ __2__ Emotionally hardened; unfeeling: _a callous indifference to the suffering of others._ :es: insensible, cruel
 __callousness__
 __callow__ _adj_ :three::hammer:
-__calm before the storm__ _idiom_ A peaceful and quiet period before a period of activity or trouble.
+__calm before the storm__ _idiom_ :two: A peaceful and quiet period before a period of activity or trouble.
 __calm__ :mute:[ca~~l~~m]
 __calves__
 __camaraderie__